qudou/xmlplus/README.md

 ### Server-side based

-The following is the JavaScript template we fist give to run directly in the server.
+The following is the JavaScript template we fist give to run directly on the server-side.
 You can modify or extend the functionality based on this.
-The server's template is very simple.
-After installing the xmlplus software package, you just need to include a file as follows.
+The template is very simple.
+After installing the xmlplus software package, you just need to create a file containing following content.

 ```js
 // 02-01